livedefi/MessageVault/README.md

 - Better UX with Account Abstraction: users can interact without owning the wallet or directly spending gas (with a Paymaster).
 - Fine‑grained permissioning: only the `sendMessageToWallet` selector is allowed for non‑owner AA calls, reducing attack surface.
 - Event‑driven architecture: clean integration with The Graph for analytics, feeds, and app state.
+- Efficiency: messages are not stored in contract storage; only events are emitted.
+Clients read via The Graph for pagination, ordering, and low gas overhead.
 - Operational resilience: deposit management via EntryPoint and robust balance reads across variants.
 - Simpler client logic: single `sendMessageToWallet` entry captures both owner and AA flows.